Richard-Lee123/Python-Challenge/README.md

 In this challenge I was given two datasets to work with: PyBank, and PyPoll.
 Both of these dataset come as a csv and represents two different dataset.
 Pybank is the financial records of a company, where PyPoll is the election results of a city.

 ### Tools
-The data source can be found in the Resource folder for each of the dataset.
+The data source can be found in the Resources folder for each of the dataset.
 The tools I will be using to analyze the data is Python.
 I will import os and csv so that I can open and use the csvfiles.

 ### Data